Muadh-Adekunle-Monsuru/300l-Notes/CPS 301/Programming Fundamentals.md

 - JDK SDK

 Steps to develop a program
-- Analyze
-- Design
-- Implement
+- Analyze: Understanding the problem to be solved.
+Trying to understand the input and output data.
+Looking for the best solution
+- Design: Designing an algorithm
-- Test and executing the program
+- Test: After designing the algorithm, test for correctness  and executing the program
-- Document: README.md
+- Implementation: Translate the algorithm to a suitable programming language
+- Compile and execute the program
+- Documentation: how users must use the software, the functions of the system.
 	1. Writing comments (internal documentation)
 	2. External documentation: Guides and details of how to use the program.
- - Programming Errors
-	 - Syntax error

 ---